Jon Taffer: Career

 He was one of the first six inductees in the Nightclub Hall of Fame.
 On July 17, 2011, a reality television series, Bar Rescue, premiered on Spike TV (now the Paramount Network), that follows Taffer as he revitalizes failing bars and nightclubs across the United States.
 His wife Nicole occasionally appears on the show as a mystery shopper who assesses the quality of the bar before Taffer does the makeover.

 In October 2013, New Harvest published Raise the Bar: An Action-Based Method for Maximum Customer Reactions, a book by Taffer and co-writer Karen Kelly, detailing the knowledge that Taffer acquired over the course of 40 years in the bar and nightlife business.

 In November 2014, Taffer developed BarHQ, an all-inclusive bar and nightclub management app.

 Taffer has a podcast called No Excuses, in which he interviews celebrity guests and discusses current events.
 New episodes premiere on Tuesdays on the PodcastOne network.

 In 2018, Taffer became one of the hosts on CBS television series Face the Truth.

-In May 2019, it was announced that Taffer would host a spinoff Paramount Network show called Marriage Rescue, where he would work to save couples' failing relationships.
+In May 2019, it was announced that Taffer would host a Paramount Network spinoff show called Marriage Rescue, where he would work to save couples' failing relationships.
 The spinoff series premiered on June 2, 2019.
 The series follows 12 couples as Taffer uses the Gestalt therapy to help them work through their issues.
+Marriage Rescue was not renewed for a second season.

+Taffer has appeared as a guest on Fox News programs, including Gutfeld! and Fox News Saturday Night.

 Personal life

 Taffer lives in Las Vegas.
-He has been married to his wife Nicole since 2000, and has a daughter named Samantha from a previous marriage.
+He has been married to his wife Nicole since 2000 and has a daughter named Samantha from a previous marriage.